tumblr/policy/privacy-policy.md

     your Account (e.g., for purposes of Account recovery or password reset).
     These communications are considered part of the Services and your Account, which you may not be able to opt-out from receiving.
-You can opt-out of most communications from ThinkUp, such as insight notifications; please see your Membership Settings page.
+You can opt-out of some communications from ThinkUp, such as insight notifications; please see your Membership Settings page.
 Note that we will NEVER email you to ask for your password or other Account information; if you receive such an email, forward it to us at help@thinkup.com.